Find The Answers To All Of Your Questions

 • Work out your budget beforehand

 It can be easy to assume that you will have enough for loan repayments each month, but many are surprised when the amount differs to their estimate.
 When taking out a loan, you will also have to pay interest in addition to your loan repayments.
 Read More »

 While the interest rate you've been given may be impressive, it doesn't mean that there isn't a better one available.
 Using a comparison tool can provide you with many different lenders, each with their own APRs.
 This can mean that you're paying much less in interest, which makes for lower monthly payments.

 Missing the odd payment here and there may not seem like a big thing, but it can raise flags with the lender.
-The ability to repay the loan not only helps keep your credit report clean but also builds a good profile with the lender.
+The ability to repay the instalments not only helps keep your credit report clean but also builds a good profile with the lender.
 While the lender may still offer you a loan following the missed payments, it's likely that the interest rates will be higher.
 Read More »

-Of course, things can happen beyond our control, so in this regard, it can be a good idea to contact the lender to discuss your current predicament, if you are having any problems with your repayments.
+Of course, things can happen beyond our control, so in this regard, it can be a good idea to contact the lender to discuss your current predicament, if you are having any problems with your repayments.« Show Less

 Nobody likes filling out application forms, but there really is no benefit in rushing to complete it.
 Rushing through an application means that you may give incorrect information, or completely misunderstand aspects of the loan.
 In some circumstances, it could mean that your loan is rejected due to the misinformation that was given to them in haste.

 • Assume that payment protection insurance (PPI) is for you

 Due to the controversy surrounding PPI, many people associate it with being a scam.
 The insurance itself is entirely legitimate; it was the way that it was sold that caused issue not the product itself and this was why so many people were due for a refund.
 Read More »